 A. J. Ullman grew up and still lives in Southwest Ohio.
 Those experiences and settings color his works of creative writing.
 A. J. has worked in a variety of endeavors, from restaurants, to libraries, to law offices, to community mental health centers to family practice medical offices.
 A. J. is a lawyer as well as a certified family nurse practitioner concentrating work these days in the medical field, treating patients in a primary care setting, including mental health disorders.

 Experiences with psychiatric nursing have left indelible impressions on A. J. and are the subject of his endeavors in novel writing.
-These concepts are explored in all of his books, his most current one, Havall 16, as well as his four prior ones, And The River Runs Deep: The Cold Case Murder Mystery Of Leah Marcus, Drifting, Falling -- Diary Of A Call Girl Suicide, Hit Or Miss and One In A Million.
+These concepts are explored in all of his books, his most current one, Stand Your Ground, as well as his five prior ones, Havall 16, And The River Runs Deep: The Cold Case Murder Mystery Of Leah Marcus, Drifting, Falling -- Diary Of A Call Girl Suicide, Hit Or Miss and One In A Million.

 I became a writer because I love to read.
 Yes, I was that nerdy kid who read the Encyclopedia Brittanica for fun (for those of you who remember encyclopedias).
 I have an eclectic taste in reading, although I gravitate to fiction.
 At some point in my life, I decided, well, I should try my hand at writing!
 Lots of us do; few of us ever pursue the thought.
 Then, in 2002, my healthy life was thrown into disarray by a nasty brain tumor.
 I started to work on my long dormant dream of writing.
 Only in retrospect did I realize that that nasty tumor's silver lining was that it spurred me on to make many life changes, including writing and transitioning into a new career.